Alladin and the Wonderful Lamp (1957 film): Plot

 Jaffer, a cruel sorcerer, seeks world domination.
 Through his friend Yakub, he learns of a magic lamp containing a genie that grants any wish.
 The lamp is hidden in the Korakaram Caves and can be obtained only by a young man who bears seven moles on his right hand.
 That is Aladdin.
-Jaffer makes Yakub mute and, posing as Aladdin’s paternal uncle, sends him to retrieve the lamp.
+Posing as Aladdin’s paternal uncle, Jaffer sends him to retrieve the lamp.
 After an adventurous journey, Aladdin finds the lamp, but when he refuses to give it to Jaffer, the enraged sorcerer seals him inside the cave.
 Using a magical ring Jaffer had given him for emergencies, Aladdin escapes and returns home.
 When he tells his mother, Fathima, what happened, she throws the lamp away in fear, and it becomes buried in their yard.

 Some time later, Aladdin falls in love with Princess Yasmin, the daughter of the Sultan of Baghdad.
 When he secretly enters the palace, he is caught and punished.
 Fathima pleads with the Sultan to allow her son to marry Yasmin, but the Sultan challenges Aladdin to present wealth equal to his own.
 While cleaning, Fathima finds the discarded lamp and releases the genie, who helps Aladdin amass immense riches.
 Impressed, the Sultan agrees to the marriage.

 Meanwhile, Jaffer discovers that Aladdin is alive.
 Disguised, he steals the lamp, captures Yasmin, and seizes Aladdin’s wealth.
 With Yakub’s help, Aladdin finds Jaffer’s fortress, rescues Yasmin, and defeats the sorcerer.
 He returns to Baghdad, where the Sultan names him his successor.
 In gratitude and wisdom, Aladdin frees the genie so the lamp can never again be misused.